groovy-tutorial/groovy-tutorial/PreLeanPub/README.md

+# NOTE

+As of April 2015 I moved over to the LeanPub system.
+This folder contains a copy of the text prior to moving over.
+It is likely to be out of date but I keep it in case someone's interested.

 # The Groovy 2 Tutorial

 This repository contains the source text for The Groovy 2 Tutorial.
 The live site for the tutorial is <http://www.groovy-tutorial.org>.
 I have an [associated news site](<http://news.groovy-tutorial.org>) to which I post information/updates.